ceramic-engine/ceramic-engine.github.io/content/guides/02-getting-started/01-install-ceramic.md

 A lot of things are done on the command line with Ceramic.
 We will enter command line instruction with the **Terminal** app on Mac and Linux, or with **Powershell** on Windows.
 You need to be familiar with command line tools to continue.

-### Linux and Mac
+### Linux

-The easiest way to install Ceramic on Linux and Mac is via [haxelib](https://lib.haxe.org/p/ceramic/).
+The easiest way to install Ceramic on Linux is via [haxelib](https://lib.haxe.org/p/ceramic/).
 Open the terminal and type:

 ```bash
 haxelib install ceramic
 ```

 This should have installed a setup utility on your machine.
-You can now enter a second command to download the actual ceramic package and install it:
+You can now enter a second command to download the actual Ceramic package and install it:

 ```bash
 haxelib run ceramic setup